 One drawback to these older homes is the lack of storage.
 We added a pantry cabinet and opted to put the washer and dryer in what would have been the pantry.
 Its really playing musical chairs of sorts.
 By putting the washer and dryer here we were able to save valuable closet space upstairs.

-This little room under the stairs would be a great coat closet but there was no half bath on the first floor.
-With the space we had we needed a half bath, washer and dryer, and a pantry in a home that really wasn’t set up for any of those rooms.
+This little room under the stairs would be a great coat closet.
+But, there was no half bath on the first floor.
+With the space we had we needed a half bath, washer and dryer, and a pantry.
+However, for a home that really wasn’t set up for any of those rooms.
 It was certainly a challenge.

 I am not going to lie, this did not go as planned.
-I wanted to mix metals but the gold faucet I wanted was back ordered so the vision didn’t really come together like I wanted it to.
+The gold faucet I wanted was back-ordered, so the vision didn’t really come together like I wanted it to.
 Still waiting on that faucet 3 months later.
-It’s a very tight space and we did the best we could but in trying to meet “code” it definitely didn’t come out like the inspo photo below.
+It’s a very tight space and we did the best we could.
+However, in trying to meet “code” it definitely didn’t come out like the inspo photo below.